Sagelt/svirfneblin/games/folded-dark/the-gm.md

 # Being Everything Else

 As the GM you are everything else.
 You're the family, friends, and acquaintances of the player characters.
 You're the cold wind and the sunset and the four walls around them.
-You're everytthing else.
+You're everything else.

 Doing that is a big job, but a rewarding one.
 Don't put too much pressure on yourself to be creative in every aspect of every moment.
 From your position as everything else, the world may be simple—a shadowy paramilitary organization lost their child-weapon who could cross in to a parallel world, say—but the players and their characters see only bits and pieces, dimly.
 With their partial information even something relatively straightforward can feel like a complex mystery to untangle.
 Your ideas may seem straightforward because they are yours.
 Someone else playing with you might find your straightforward idea completely unexpected.